pythonnet/pythonnet.github.io/README.md

 # use it as an event handler
 AppDomain.CurrentDomain.AssemblyLoad += d
 ```

+Delegates with `out` or `ref` parameters can be implemented in Python by
+following the convention described in [Out and Ref parameters].

 Multicast delegates can be implemented by adding more callable objects to
 a delegate instance: